sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Algorithms and Techniques
-I will be using [`scipy.optimize.curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) function, part of [SciPy](https://scipy.org/)
-Peak fitting with a Gaussian/Logistic Function is very commonly used in epidemiology. [^7]
+I will be using [`scipy.optimize.curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html), which is a part of [SciPy](https://scipy.org/) package.
+This will be fitting a pre-defined Gaussian/Logistic Function which is very commonly used in epidemiology. [^7]

 ### Benchmark
-Since we are still in the early stage of epidemiology, there is no real bench mark, however the model was able to predict future cases for some state very well. however other states it could not I looked at some random cities.
+We are still in a crucial stage of the epidemic; there is no real benchmark.
+The model was able to predict future cases for some states very well.
+However, for others it was unable to predict at all.
+I used a random generator to pick sample cities to plot the following graphs:
 **Delaware**
-![enter image description here](/Images/Capture5.JPG)

-Delaware seem to be doing very well and there social-distancing measures seem to be working, They did had some peaks of new cased during Memorial Day.
-They did seem to recovered from it very quickly.
+![enter image description here](/Images/Capture5.JPG) In Delaware, the number of new cases seem to be following an epi curve very well.
+This indicates that the social distancing measures have been working well to reduce the number of new cases.
+There was a spike in the number of cases in the week of Memorial Day (May 25), however, they seemed to have recovered quickly falling into a standard epi curve pattern.

 **North Dakota**
-![enter image description here](/Images/Capture6.JPG) North Dakota seem to be doing very well too and there social-distancing measures seem to be working, They did had some peaks of new cased during Memorial Day same as  Delaware however they took little bit longer to come back to normal.
+![enter image description here](/Images/Capture6.JPG) New covid-19 cases in North Dakota seem to be following the same pattern as that of Delaware indicating that social distancing measures are proving to be effective.
+Their cases peaked around Memorial Day, similar to Delaware, hwoever they seem to have take slightly longer to come back to a normal epi curve.

 **Maryland**
-![enter image description here](/Images/Capture7.JPG) North Dakota seem to be doing very well too and there social-distancing measures seem to be working, They did had some peaks of new cased during Memorial Day however there peak was delayed compared to Delaware and North Dakota this could be because people may have wend to another state for Memorial Day.
+![enter image description here](/Images/Capture7.JPG) Contrary to Delaware and North Dakota, new cases in Maryland peaked during the long weekend in April and seemed to stay within the mean of an epi curve.
+This irregular peaking may be attributed to people traveling between states for the long weekend and for other reasons.

 ## III.
 Methodology
 _(approx. 3-5 pages)_